 Bachelor of Arts, Major in Justice and Society

 Specific Requirements for Admission to the Justice and Society Major

-Completion of SOC 101 Introduction to Sociology: Self and Society, ANT 111 Introduction to Anthropology: Human and Cultural Diversity or NAS 101 Introduction To Native American Studies: Anthropological Approaches with a grade of “C” or better, plus 3 credits in a Sociology or Anthropology course with a grade of “C” or better.
+Completion of SOC 101 Introduction to Sociology: Self and Society; ANT 111 Introduction to Anthropology: Human and Cultural Diversity; ANT 112 Introduction to Anthropology: Culture, Energy and Sustainability; ANT 113 Introduction to Anthropology: Social and Cultural Determinants of Health; or NAS 101 Introduction To Native American Studies: Anthropological Approaches with a grade of “C” or better, plus 3 credits in a Sociology or Anthropology course with a grade of “C” or better.

 JPS 261.
 Dominican Republic in Context.
 3 credits.

 A study of the history, sociology and politics of the Dominican Republic and the Caribbean.
 Classroom work is integrated with service-learning and cultural immersion in a context of ethical analyses and reflection.
 Included in this 3-hour course is course work combined with a service requirement and a seminar.
 CO: JPS 461.

 JPS 265 is a one-credit seminar addressing the four pillars of the Cortina Community: community, service, faith, and justice and the general theme of privilege and poverty Eight sections of approximately 14 students each will be offered, each taught by a different instructor, within that instructor's academic discipline but meeting the same requirements and engaging in cross-disciplinary conversation.
 P: Open to students in the Cortina community only.

 JPS 271.
 Philosophical Ethics: Cortina Community.
 3 credits.
 (Same as PHL 271)